dwinston/task-snuggler/README.md

 lifestyle.
 Usually, it is desirable to consolidate a commitment by deciding on the number of sessions and the hours per session.
 A good example would be jogging twice a week, with each session lasting one hour.
-Unfortunately, given a tightly packed schedndule, it’s difficult and painful to schedule and re-schedule these sessions, week after week.
+Unfortunately, given a tightly packed schedule, it’s difficult and painful to schedule and re-schedule these sessions, week after week.